GerNico/PlotsInConsole/ReadMe.md

 Plots in console
 ---
-Your task is to plot shapes from gif file in the console.
+Your task is to plot shapes from png file in the console.